unoth/CardDashboardApp/README.md

 # Card Dashboard

-Application is a convenient application for managing finances.
-It features a modern and sleek design that is intuitive for the user. :sparkles:
+Presented to your attention is a convenient application for managing finances.
+It showcases a modern and concise design intuitive for the user. :sparkles:

 ## Key Features: